ortus-docs/coldbox-docs/getting_started_guide/index.md

 }
 ```

 One final piece.
-Open up the default layout located in `layouts/Main.cfm` and find the `#renderView()#'.
+Open up the default layout located in `layouts/Main.cfm` and find the `#renderView()#`.
 Add this line right before it to render out the message box that we set in our handler.

 ```html
 #getInstance( 'messagebox@cbmessageBox').renderIt()#